Krka National Park Is A Must-See If You’re In Croatia!

 Alternatively, you could also use local buses.
 This is what we did.
-We took a bus from Split to Šibenik which was supposed to take slightly more than an hour, but with construction and traffic took closer to 2.5 hours.
+We took a bus from Split to Šibenik at 8 am which was supposed to take slightly more than an hour, but with construction and traffic took closer to 2.5 hours.
 We arrived in Šibenik around 10:45 am.

 There might be buses very early in the morning or late in the afternoon but these are not convenient if you don’t start/end your journey in Šibenik or stay in Skradin overnight.